shah-in-boots/notes/permanent/outline-ECG-prediction-of-TTN-variants.md

 @Siontis2021 notes that artificial intelligence methods can be used in CVD risk prediction.
 @vandeLeur2021 describes the methodology of using deep neural networks.
-Using a similar approach to the phospholambdan paper, [vandeLeur2021](../literature/vandeLeur2021.md), we will evaluate the relationship of TTN loss-of-function (LOF) genes and atrial fibrillation risk in a sample of individuals with WES.
+We will evaluate the relationship of TTN loss-of-function (LOF) genes and atrial fibrillation risk in a sample of individuals with WES.

-@Selvaraju2020 describes the Grad-CAM approach, annotated in [Selvaraju2020](../literature/Selvaraju2020.md).
+@Selvaraju2020 describes the Grad-CAM approach.
-We can visualize and explain the ECG findings and their weights using [gradient-weighted-class-activation-mapping](../permanent/gradient-weighted-class-activation-mapping.md) methods.

 # Results